Joseph II, Holy Roman Emperor: Co-ruler

 A crisis that threatened a resumption of the great conflicts between Prussia and Austria was brought on by the sudden death of Maximilian Joseph, Elector of Bavaria, in December 1777.
 It had long been clear that the Bavarian house's male line was destined to disappear, and the Austrian court had been quietly formulating plans to acquire significant territory when the succession issue arose.
 In order to bridge the gap between Bohemia and the southern provinces of the Austrian empire, it was most desirable to have Bavaria, or at least a piece of it, and it appeared that colorable claims might be made to a sizable chunk of the empty inheritance.
 The unfortunate second marriage of the young emperor had been arranged primarily to secure this benefit.
-The Empress Josepha's untimely death in 1766 had put things back in their previous order, and while Maximilian focused his efforts on preserving the integrity of his dominions after his passing, Joseph—who was always a willing student when it came to territorial expansion—kept developing their aggressive plans.
+The Empress Josepha's untimely death in 1766 had put things back in their previous order, and while Maximilian focused his efforts on preserving the integrity of his dominions after his passing, Joseph — who was always a willing student when it came to territorial expansion — kept developing their aggressive plans.

-Joseph’s ambitions alarmed Frederick the Great of Prussia, who feared a shift in the balance of power.
+Joseph's ambitions alarmed Frederick the Great of Prussia, who feared a shift in the balance of power.
 When Austria moved to occupy parts of Bavaria, Prussia responded by mobilizing its army, and the two powers prepared for war.
 Maria Theresa was much more cautious and deeply opposed to the prospect of a major conflict, but Joseph pressed aggressively for territorial gains, personally leading the diplomatic negotiations and military planning.
 When war broke out in 1778, Joseph took command of the Austrian army in the field, joining the troops in Bohemia.
-However, the campaign quickly bogged down into a war of maneuver and attrition, with little actual fighting—hence its nickname, the "Potato War," as both armies spent more time trying to secure supplies than engaging in battle.
-Joseph’s logistical and organizational limitations became evident, and his hopes for a swift, glorious conquest faded amid stalemate and mounting costs.
+However, the campaign quickly bogged down into a war of maneuver and attrition, with little actual fighting — hence its nickname, the "Potato War", as both armies spent more time trying to secure supplies than engaging in battle.
+Joseph's logistical and organisational limitations became evident, and his hopes for a swift, glorious conquest faded amid stalemate and mounting costs.

-Throughout the crisis, Joseph’s mother worked tirelessly behind the scenes to limit the damage.
+Throughout the crisis, Joseph's mother worked tirelessly behind the scenes to limit the damage.
 Maria Theresa maintained secret correspondence with Frederick the Great and sought a diplomatic solution, fearing that a protracted war would weaken the monarchy and risk losing more than it gained.
-Ultimately, her efforts—supported by the mediation of France and Russia—prevailed.
-The conflict was resolved by the Treaty of Teschen in 1779, which granted Austria only a small strip of territory (the Innviertel) but forced Joseph to abandon his greater ambitions in Bavaria.
+Ultimately, her efforts — supported by the mediation of France and Russia — prevailed.
+The conflict was resolved by the Treaty of Teschen in 1779, which granted Austria only a small strip of territory, the Innviertel, but forced Joseph to abandon his greater ambitions in Bavaria.